kismetwireless/kismet-web-docs/content/en/docs/readme/tuning/tuning.md

 {{<configopt ulimit_mbytes megabytes>}}
-Instruct Kismet to set an OS-level hard limit on the amount of RAM it is alowed to consume via the `ulimit` system in Linux.
+Instruct Kismet to set an OS-level hard limit on the amount of RAM it is allowed to consume via the `ulimit` system in Linux.

 This applies ONLY to Kismet on Linux-based hosts.